manmeet3591/python_class/README.md

 16. Use tmux to run a process in the background: https://medium.com/@praveendhawan/tmux-run-commands-in-the-background-bad007810318

 17. Indentation error when transferring from jupyter notebook to python script https://stackoverflow.com/questions/1024435/how-to-fix-python-indentation

+18. Correcting aspect ratio in cartopy: ax[i,j].set_aspect('auto')